-Food scientists fortify goat cheese with fish oil to deliver healthy omega-3 fatty acidsFebruary 16th, 2012 in Health /
+Food scientists fortify goat cheese with fish oil to deliver healthy omega-3 fatty acidsFebruary 16, 2012 in Medicine & Health / Health

 Fish oil is an underused ingredient in the food industry because of its association with a strong odor and aftertaste.
 A new study in the February issue of the Journal of Food Science, published by the Institute of Food Technologists, shows that fish oil can be added to goat cheese to deliver high levels of heart-healthy omega-3 fatty acids without compromising taste or shelf-life.